cargicar/RL_from_andy_jones/Home.md

    - [RL Frameworks & Reference Implementations](#rl-frameworks--reference-implementations)
 4. [Future considerations](#future-considerations)

+## First Steps
+If you're entirely new to reinforcement learning, the best thing to do is to poke through the resources listed in [Written Introductions](#written-introductions) and [Video Introductions](#video-introductions) and see which ones suit your learning style.

+All of these cover roughly the same material, and all have roughly the same prerequisites: you should be comfortable with probability, statistics, linear algebra and calculus at a first-year-undergrad level, and you should be comfortable with programming in Python.
+Some amount of machine learning experience is nice, like knowing how NNs are usually structured and how gradient descent works, but that knowledge is more easily Google-able on the fly than the maths and programming knowledge.

 ## Things We Recommend
 These resources are things we have first-hand experience of and can testify to the quality of.